What ML actually is

 - The system needs to explain its reasoning legally (some regulators forbid black-box models).

-ML vs “AI” in 2026
+ML vs “AI”

 The terminology is a mess.
 A rough mapping: